octobercms/docs/backend-relations.md

     }

 <a name="remove-column"></a>
-#### How to remove a column
+#### How to Remove a Column

 Since the widget has not completed initializing at this point of the runtime cycle you can't call $widget->removeColumn().
-The addColumns() method as described in the [ListController documentation](/docs/backend/lists#extend-list-columns) will work as expected, but to remove a column we need to listen to the 'list.extendColumns' event within the relationExtendViewWidget() method.
-The following example shows how to remove a column:
+The `addColumns()` method as described in the [ListController documentation](../backend/lists#extend-list-columns) will work as expected, but to remove a column we need to listen to the 'list.extendColumns' event within the `relationExtendViewWidget()` method.
+The following example shows how to remove a column.

     public function relationExtendViewWidget($widget, $field, $model)
     {
-        // Make sure the model and field matches those you want to manipulate if (!$model instanceof MyModel || $field != 'myField') return;
+        // Make sure the model and field matches those you want to manipulate if (!$model instanceof MyModel || $field != 'myField') {

-        // Will not work!
+            return;
-        $widget->removeColumn('my_column');
+        }

         // This will work
         $widget->bindEvent('list.extendColumns', function () use($widget) {